Understanding the Focus Points

-The first shot you probably took of the horse was in the distance as it entered the arena, and the last shot could be as it went past you at close proximity.
+The first shot you probably took of the horse was in the distance as it entered the arena.
+The last shot could be as it went past you at close proximity.

-Now you go to shoot the next horse entering in the distance as he jumps a fence but your lens was already focussed at the closer end of its range from the previous shot meaning you miss the next shot, because your lens takes time to refocus for the further distance (even half a second is a long time when shooting sports).
+Now you go to shoot the next horse entering in the distance as he jumps a fence.
+However, your lens was already focussed at the closer end of its range from the previous shot meaning you miss the next shot.
+This is because your lens takes time to refocus for the further distance (even half a second is a long time when shooting sports).

 So, once the first horse has passed, pre-focus on the general area you wish to shoot next, before the next horse even comes into view.
-That way your lens will only have to make a speedy and small adjustment and not “search” for the correct focus, hopefully meaning you get the shot sharp!
+That way your lens will only have to make a speedy and small adjustment.
+It won't have to "search" for the correct focus, hopefully meaning you get the shot sharp!

 This tip applies for all photography with fast moving subjects.
-Think in advance about where your next shot will be, and set up the focus early giving your camera and lens less to do other than get it right first time.
+Think in advance about where your next shot will be.
+Set up the focus early giving your camera and lens less to do other than get it right first time.